KIT-HYD/geostatistics_lecture/exercises/kriging/README.md

 ## Task 7

 Use any of the kriging interpolations you performed so far.
-Changeing the `max_p` and `min_p` parameters can be utilized to speed up the calculations, while yielding essentially the same results.
+Changing the `max_p` and `min_p` parameters can be utilized to speed up the calculations, while yielding essentially the same results.
 How small can both parameters get until the results are substantially different?